v-omelai/raspberry-cluster-infra/README.md

 ## Overview

-This repository is a submodule for the **RaspberryOnCloud** project.
+This repository offers a collection of resources for building and deploying applications on a distributed computing cluster.

 ![Overview](overview.png)